SyntheticAutonomicMind/website/docs/developer/building.md

 ## Xcode / Command Line Tools

-If CMake complains about missing C/C++ compilers (the error you encountered), it's usually because the Xcode Command Line Tools aren't fully installed or `xcode-select` is not pointing to the right developer directory.
+If CMake complains about missing C/C++ compilers, it's usually because the Xcode Command Line Tools aren't fully installed or `xcode-select` is not pointing to the right developer directory.

 Run these commands to install/verify and accept the license: